ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 Record this percentage in a list and then run another fresh simulation.
 Repeat this over and over again (we do ***10000 such simulations***).
 In the end, we get a new distribution, this time telling us how likely it is for a pair of students to get the same exam score.
 We show this distribution below.

-## Distribution of Percentage of all Student Seating Pairs getting the Same Score
+## Percentage of all Student Seating Pairs Receiving Same Score
 ---

 <figure>